A German Shepherd dog recall training in a field

 How to Teach a Dog Recall

-You can practice calling your dog several times on every walk you take together.
-Don’t despair if your dog would rather go off exploring than come back to you.
-It might take several weeks or even months before your dog gets the hang of it and you have reliable recall.
+Practice calling your pooch several times on every walk you take together.
+Don't despair if your buddy would rather go off exploring than come back to you.
+It might take several weeks or even months before they get the hang of it and you have reliable recall.

-If you don’t give your dog consistent cues, they can become confused, and this can make them appear disobedient.
-So be patient, keep practicing in a quiet area, and don’t be tempted to take your dog to open public areas before you and your dog are ready.
+If you don't give your buddy consistent cues, they can become confused, and this can make them appear disobedient.
+So be patient, keep practising in a quiet area, and don't be tempted to take your dog to open public areas before they're ready.

 Recall Training with Rewards